Tamar Vs. Loni Vol. 49: Twitter Is DRAGGING Tamar For THESE Comments About “The Real”

 This prompted a live response from Loni Love:

-Tamar, then, took things to the next level by posting some hearsay about Loni being shady:
+Tamar, then, took things to the next level by posting some hearsay about Loni being shady and allegedly trying to get her kicked off “The Real.”

+“So I just found out Lonnie Love was writing letter to get you kicked off the show,” a mystery person allegedly texted Tamar.
+“She wrote the network.”

+“Lol Lonnie was writing the network on you I’m hearing this story,” the person continued.
+Braxton responded, “I told everyone that it was her no one wanted to believe me.”
+The person on the other end claimed they “got confirmation” on Braxton’s beliefs, saying a “person who wrote and worked for her is spilling all the tea.”

 Loni chimed in with this comment: